-On-roadway emission processes: When estimates of on-roadway emission processes (e.g., exhaust running, on-road evaporative, tire and brake wear) are needed, SMOKE requires county-total VMT and average hourly speed (SPEED) inventory data as inputs to a new SMOKE postprocessor called Movesmrg which is part of the SMOKE-MOVES tool.
-Movesmrg uses the MOVES RatePerDistance (RPD) table (SMOKE format) to estimate on-road sources emission.
+On-roadway emission processes: When estimates of on-roadway emission processes (e.g., exhaust running, on-road evaporative, tire and brake wear) are needed, SMOKE requires county-total VMT and average hourly speed (SPEED) inventory data as inputs to a SMOKE postprocessor called Movesmrg which is part of the SMOKE-MOVES tool.
+Movesmrg uses the SMOKE-ready MOVES RatePerDistance (RPD) lookup table as an input to estimate on-road sources emission.
 The key lookup fields for the factors are gridded hourly temperature and average hourly speed from the avgSpeedBinID field.
 SMOKE interpolates in the RPD table (in unit of grams/mile) based on gridded hourly temperature and average speed.
-Figure 2a shows processing steps for on-roadway emissions processes in the SMOKE system using VMT and SPEED inventory input data.
+Figure 2.13, "MOVES mobile RatePerDistance processing steps" [36] shows processing steps for on-roadway emissions processes in the SMOKE system using VMT and SPEED activity inventory data.

-Off-network emission processes: When estimates are needed for off-network emissions processes, including the off-network vapor venting emissions process, SMOKE uses county-total VPOP by vehicle type as input to Movesmrg together with the RatePerVehicle (RPV) and RatePerProfile (RPP) lookup tables Figure 2.14, "MOVES mobile RatePerVehicle and RatPerProfile (off-network) processing steps" [36].
+Off-network emission processes: When estimates are needed for off-network emissions processes, including the off-network vapor venting emissions process, SMOKE uses county-total VPOP by vehicle type as input to Movesmrg together with the SMOKE-ready RatePerVehicle (RPV) and RatePerProfile (RPP) lookup tables.
+Figure 2.14, "MOVES mobile RatePerVehicle and RatPereProfile (off-network) processing steps" [36] shows processing steps for off-network emissions processes in the SMOKE modeling system using vehicle population activity inventory data.
 A significant difference in the processing steps between the on-roadway emissions processes (RPD table) and the off-network emissions processes (RPV and RPP tables) is that off-network emissions processing does not require the Temporal program step because vehicle population (VPOP) does not need to be temporally allocated.
 In the RPV table, gridded hourly temperature and hour of the day are the key lookup fields SMOKE uses to estimate hourly off-network emissions in unit of grams/vehicle/hour.
 For the evaporative fuel off-network vapor venting emissions process only, Movesmrg uses the RPP lookup table to estimate the emission rates based on the minimum and maximum temperatures computed by Met4moves.

-For all three emission rate lookup tables (RPD, RPV, RPP), SMOKE performs linear interpolation when using them.
+For all SMOKE-ready three emission rate lookup tables (RPD, RPV, RPP), SMOKE performs linear interpolation when using them.